School Committee - February 06, 2025

 I know we're doing one at a time.

+Why there's eight on the next one?
 Is that going to be an operational issue?

-I'm not in charge here, but I would say it's a little strange to call a superintendent of public schools Batello.
+I'm not in charge here, but I would say it's a little strange to call the doctor, call the superintendent of public schools, Botello.
+I think Dr. Botello might be more appropriate.

+Thank you for correcting me, Albie.
 But the numbers are mismatching.

-These are the calendars sent to us by the Sharon Teachers Association.
+Like, why are there eight and one?
+So, Jeremy, just for clarification purposes, these are the calendars sent to us by the Sharon Teachers Association.

-That's why I asked Dr. Othello here in public what the number was and he's comfortable saying that that's around 11.
+They put eight half days on one and 11 on another and 15 on one.
+That's why I asked Dr. Botello here in public what the minimum number was, and he's comfortable saying that that's around 11.

 Okay.